-My research focuses on social inequalities in health, especially why some people suffer from more multiple chronic conditions and earlier in their lives than others.
-These disparities are not random but driven by specific synergies between biology, social class, environmental context and historical timing.
-My PhD at the Department of Geography and Planning (University of Liverpool) documented inequalities and social determinants of multimorbidity and functional limitations in the ageing population of England over a period of 14 years.
+I have always been interested in how social order shapes human health, both at the individual and population level.
+Why some people suffer from more multiple chronic diseases, and earlier in their lives, than others?
+These disparities are not random but driven by synergies between the effects of social ordering, biology, environmental context and historical timing.
+My PhD at the Department of Geography and Planning (University of Liverpool) documented inequalities and social determinants of multimorbidity and functional limitations in the ageing population of England from a life course perspective.